 - Video: How developers are building Facebook Messenger bots to make online shopping a lot smarter (TechRepublic)

 Facebook announced Workplace in October 2016, and in the same announcement revealed that over 1,000 companies were already using it for testing.
-Since then Premium subscriptions have opened up to companies, with prices starting at $3.00 per month for the first 1,000 users, $2.00 per month for the next 9,000 users, and $1.00 per month thereafter.
+Since then Facebook has added two tiers of premium service.
+Advanced, which costs $4 per user per month, and Enterprise, which is $8 per user per month.

 - Video: Facebook’s next 2 moves that will change the world (TechRepublic)